Project Angel Food: 2000–present

 By the end of 2001, over 2.5 million meals had been served.
 Supporter Whoopi Goldberg was honored at the 2001 Angel Awards by Elizabeth Taylor.
 Over the next few years, as awareness of the program and the need for meals increased, Project Angel Food expanded their Mission Statement to include serving clients with other illnesses including cancer, diabetes, kidney failure, COPD, and others.
 The program also piloted a "Breakfast Program" to provide nutritionally sound breakfast meals to clients in need.

 In 2006, Project Angel Food acquired a new building at 922 Vine Street in Hollywood, CA to serve as their permanent headquarters.
 A groundbreaking ceremony was held with Council President Eric Garcetti, Councilmember Tom LaBonge, Board Chair Merrily Newton among others.
 Philanthropist Wallis Annenberg presented a $500,000 leadership gift to the campaign, with other leading contributions from the Wells Fargo Foundation, the Keck Foundation, the MAC AIDS Fund, and the Ahmanson Foundation.
-Mayor Antonio Villaraigosa hosted a ribbon-cutting ceremony on November 15, 2007, marking the official opening of our new building and the delivery of the 5 millionth meal.
+Mayor Antonio Villaraigosa hosted a ribbon-cutting ceremony on November 15, 2007, marking the official opening of the new building and the delivery of the 5 millionth meal.

 In 2008, the Project Angel Food kitchen received a perfect 100% score from the Los Angeles County Department of Health.
 Margaret Steele took over the helm from long-time chair John Gile as the new CEO of Project Angel Food.
 Project Angel Food's expanded mission to serve various life-threatening illnesses led to an expansion of territories throughout the greater Los Angeles community.

 In 2010, the Project Angel Food Garden initiative was launched for staff and volunteers to cultivate and harvest fresh, organic vegetables and fruits to be used in meals, making use of community gardens and unused vacant plots donated by landowners.
-A few months later, Congressman Xavier Becerra (CA-31) toured the kitchen.
+A few months later, in 2011, Congressman Xavier Becerra (CA-31) toured the kitchen.

 In 2012, Project Angel Food served its 8 millionth meal and partnered up with skincare and cosmetics brand Kiehl's to generate additional fundraising revenue through sales of Kiehl's merchandise in their brick and mortar storefronts.
 Additional fundraising revenue has come from Feed Beads, bracelets made by volunteers and sold at events, and Do Good Cookies, cookies baked in the Project Angel Food kitchens and sold at four Pavilions Supermarkets in Los Angeles, California and Pasadena, California.
 Project Angel Food was under the leadership of Executive Director Laurie Lang from 2013 to 2015.
 In November 2015, Richard Ayoub became the fourth executive director of the organization.
+In 2021, Ayoub was promoted to CEO of the organization.

 The organization attracted headlines when it was reported that, early into the COVID-19 pandemic in the United States, the Duke and Duchess of Sussex (Harry and Meghan), were volunteering with them by personally delivering food to people's homes.
 It was reported that the Duchess' mother, Doria Ragland, had referred them to the organization.

+In April 2023, Los Angeles Mayor Karen Bass joined with Project Angel Food to deliver their 16 millionth free meal.